Kai at Work: A Day in the Life of an AI AppSec Engineer

 How can I fix code issues with Kai?

-If Jira is connected, Kai can draft a Jira ticket from the investigation context and suggest an assignee based on repository contribution.
-The ticket includes a developer-ready summary, affected components, the recommended change(s) and links to relevant Kodem issues.
+Kai can draft a ticket from any context in the platform and suggest an assignee based on repository contribution.
+The ticket includes a developer-ready summary, security impact such as affected packages and runtime usage, remediation guidance with base image updates and package versions, and a link to the corresponding Kodem issue.

 Use Case 4: Guardrails Developers Can Live With

 AppSec often shifts from response to prevention: tuning repository guardrails that reduce risk without blocking delivery.
-SCM policies can enforce scans and apply protection and suppression conditions that reflect intent:
+With Kai reviewing each finding to assess relevancy, SCM policies can be more precise without being noisy, enforcing scans while applying protection and suppression conditions that reflect intent:

 - Block merges when a new confirmed high-impact risk is introduced.